InceptionV3 Models

 2. The model may not run on certain backends due to custom operators generated by the MTK converter.
 These custom operators are not recognized or supported by the TensorFlow Lite interpreter, which may lead to incompatibility issues during inference.

-3. Running models on the G350 using ARMNN inference may result in a crash due to the model size being too large for the platform to handle.
+3. Running models on the G350 using ArmNN inference may result in a crash due to the model size being too large for the platform to handle.

 • InceptionV3-quant8